yvelikova/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/customize_page_content.md

 ### Create a new privacy policy

-You must create your customized privacy policy before enabling it in API Portal.
-Follow these steps in the Joomla!
-Administrator Interface (JAI):
+You must create your customized privacy policy before enabling it in API Portal:

-1. Click **Content > Articles > New**
+1. In JAI, click **Content > Articles > New**
 2. Enter a meaningful name for your policy, and the text of the privacy policy.
 3. Select `Privacy Policy` from the **Category** list.
 4. Click **Save & Close**.